TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   1. `set` takes two arguments, the first is a key and the second is a value that is assigned to this key, if a key already exists then the old value is overwritten.

-     - Remember to grow your buckets size when it needs to, by calculating the `load factor` and `capacity`.
+     - Remember to grow your buckets size when it needs to, by calculating if your bucket has reached the `load factor`.

   1. `get` takes one argument as a key and returns the value that is assigned to this key.
 If key is not found, return `null`.